|

 icon of Mary and Jesus.
 Doesn't the Ten Commandments say that Christians are not to worship false idols?
 One media report stated that "The arrival of Pope Benedict XVI for World Youth Day has revived questions about the future and relevance of the Catholic Church.
 Cardinal Pell… warned of a crisis if young people continued to accept views made popular through advertising."
 Pell, the head of the Catholic Church in Australia, believes there is a crisis in the Western world and one of the challenges facing Australia "is the Australian temptation to believe that you can have a good, happy life without God."
 In another article the Pope warned the crowd that "In so many of our societies… a spiritual desert is spreading: an interior emptiness, an unnamed fear, a quiet sense of despair."
 His message was that youth "had to avoid that 'falsely conceived freedom' and look for that 'underground river' of Christian values that will help them built their lives on firm foundations."

 I love to see statements from church leaders where they acknowledge that the majority, and especially the youth, is rejecting their silly beliefs.
-They admit that the youth have dispersed with their childish spiritual explanations in favour of the options and answers that modern society provides.
+They admit that the youth have dispensed with their childish spiritual explanations in favour of the options and answers that modern society provides.
 Like science and philosophy.
 The church leaders realise that for many Christianity is now an "underground river", hidden from view and influence, and that membership of this underground cult is akin to membership of a white supremacy group or a sadomasochist sex club.
 That is, openly admitting that you blindly follow a long dead carpenter called Jesus is not something you admit at most dinner parties these days.
 It's depressing and offensive that in the 21st century there are still morons like Cardinal Pell that think people can't have "a good, happy life without God."
 A fast growing proportion of the world's population are proof that atheists (and agnostics and those that couldn't care less) can and do lead good and happy lives without submitting their every thought and action to an imaginary being.
 The Pope's message that the youth needs to reject a 'falsely conceived freedom' and get down on their knees like a slave in front of his barbaric sky fairy is disgusting.
 The major problem that the Church has at present — apart from it being a lie — is that too many youth have already got down on their knees in front of too many Catholic priests and had their innocence ripped from them.
 And the Pope's god, if he exists, watched on drooling and did nothing to stop this sexual depravity.
 If god exists, he obviously has homosexual, paedophile and voyeur tendencies.
 If he was our neighbour we would call him a monster, but Christians call him Father and Master.
 Note also that the event was called World Youth Day even though it actually goes on for six days.
 It's another example of the church being loose with the facts.
 It should have been called something like the Youth Indoctrination Gathering instead.
 Also media video showed that many of those attending were far from young.
 Even NZ Catholic Church spokeswoman Lyndsay Freer who is hardly a youth was there getting down with people that could have been her grandchildren.
 The Pope is 81 years old and look at the average age of the bishops and priests.
 It must have been like a visit to an old folk's home on fancy costume day, with old men dressed in smocks, long dresses and funny hats.
 Thankfully it will be three more years before another Catholic youth gathering, when their influence will be even less and the number of complaints of sexual abuse will be even greater.

 Posted by the 'Silly Beliefs' Team, 22 Jul, 2008 ~